alihanb/alihanb.github.io/aboutme.md

 layout: page
 title: About Alihan Büyükeken
 meta-title: About me
-subtitle: "For a start, my favourite quote is, <br> Do what you love, love what you do."
+subtitle: "For a start, my favourite quote is, <br> Do.
+Or do not.
+There is no try. "
 ---

 <div id="aboutme-section">

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
-  Hi again, my name is <strong>Alihan Büyükeken</strong>, I am an avid engineer for learning Building Information Modelling and Project Management from Istanbul, Turkey.
+  Hi again, my name is <strong>Alihan Büyükeken</strong>, I am an avid engineer for learning Building Information Modelling and Project Management.
 </p>

 <p class="about-text">